robinsonb5-PRs/icepi-zero/README.md

 Check out the `firmware` folder for example code and compilation instructions!

-If you want to order this board, it uses a 1.2mm PCB with no requirement Stackup
+If you want to order this board, it uses a 1.2mm PCB with JLC04121H-7628 Stackup.
+Gerbers are in the `production` folder in the `hardware` directory.

 ## Contact